smtpd/qpsmtpd/docs/config.md

     the _Received: _header, ...
     Default is whatever Sys::Hostname's hostname() returns.

-- ar-me
+- me-auth-results

     Sets the ID string used in Authentication-Results: header (useful for multi-server clusters).
+If this is set to "none", no
+    Authentication-Results: header will be added or modifed.
     Default is the same as me above.

 - plugin\_dirs